SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+- FIX: Adapter was appearing on welcome screen overview (should only be used for pro)
+- FIX: Menubar has loading animation, when opening the workspace the first time while tour is displayed

+### 0.8.1 (2025-10-21)
 - FIX: Dialog for line animation overrides was not opening
 - Added: VIS and VIS-2 widget added.
 Just drag the widget to VIS and set the adapter instance